LevinHinder/LevinHinder/README.md

 ## 👻 About Me
 - 👨‍🎓 I am a college student form Switzerland.
 - 👨‍💻 I love to code in my spare time.
-- ⚽️ If I am coding, I love to play football.
+- ⚽️ If I am not coding, I love to play football.
 - 🌱 I am currently learning TypeScript and Neural Networks with Keras.
-- 💡 You have an idea for a project but don't know how to code it up.
+- 💡 Do you have an idea for a project but don't know how to code it up?
 Reach out to me.
 I am more than happy to help.
 - 🔌 Do you need a script for a Cinema 4D plugin?
 I'll help you out.
 - 📫 Feel free to contact me on <a href="https://www.linkedin.com/in/levin-hinder-0584151b8/">LinkedIn</a> or <a href="mailto:levin.hinder.code@gmail.com">Mail</a>.